StephanZhechev/tiny_dfs/README.md

 This is a functional stripped down distributed file system with many similarities to GFS and HDFS written in python for educational purpose.
 You can find a detailed explanation of the system here: (TODO: add the link)

+**Disclaimer:** The code is messy but I couldn't gather enough motivation to polish it.

 ### Goal

 1. To get a taste of the complexity and details of a real-world distributed system.